 “Affirmative, leaving atmosphere,” the android replied.

-Larkins shut down the idling engines as the hangar bay doors closed underneath the ship, and the docking clamps lowered it to the floor.
-She slumped limply in her chair, and for a moment, there was dead silence.
+Larkins shut down the idling engines as the hangar bay doors closed underneath the dropship and the docking clamps lowered it to the floor.
+She slumped limply in her chair and for a moment, there was dead silence.
 She put her hands slowly up to her face, feeling the blood running down her cheeks from the cuts the broken canopy fragments had inflicted.

 A minute passed, and she still couldn’t bring herself to move.
-Then the cockpit door opened, and Sergeant Sloan demanded from behind her, “Larkins, what the fuck happ-”
+Then the cockpit door opened and Sloan demanded from behind her, “Larkins, what the fuck happ-”

 Larkins dropped her head back, looking at the ceiling.
 “Hanstad is dead, I’m still here, we’re back on the Scott.
 There’s your fucking report.”
 She really didn’t know what else Sloan wanted from her.
 There was nothing more to say.

-Sloan turned to the open door, calling, “Stein, Wilderman, get up here.”
+Sloan turned to the open door and called, “Stein, Wilderman, get up here.”